FractalAIResearchLabs/Fathom-DeepResearch/README.md

-## ✨ Key Highlights
+## ✨ Key Innovations

 To this end, we introduce a post-training recipe to create state-of-the-art DeepSearch enabled reasoning model, Fathom-Search-4B.
 We enlist our key contributions below:

 - 🧭 **RL Zero framework for DeepSearch training.**
-  We present a novel two-stage RL-Zero framework that helps *steer cognitive behaviors* 🧠 developed by the policy model, such as exploration 🧭 and verification ✅ during training.
+  We present a novel two-stage RL-Zero framework that helps *steer cognitive behaviors*  developed by the policy model, such as exploration and verification during training.

 - ⚡ **RAPO: Reward Aware Policy Optimization.**
-  We introduce a zero-overhead modification of GRPO with *dataset pruning ✂️, advantage scaling 📈, replay buffers 🔁, and a steerable step-level reward 🎚* that stabilizes multi-turn RL and enables long-horizon tool use ⏳.
+  We introduce a zero-overhead modification of GRPO with *dataset pruning , advantage scaling , replay buffers , and a steerable step-level reward 🎚* that stabilizes multi-turn RL and enables long-horizon tool use .

 - 🎭 **DuetQA.**
-  We release a 5K-sample dataset 📚 created through our novel *multi-agent self-play pipeline 🎮🤝*, containing verifiable question–answer pairs that are impossible to answer without *live web search* 🌍, for DeepSearch model training.
+  We release a 5K-sample dataset 📚 created through our novel *multi-agent self-play pipeline *, containing verifiable question–answer pairs that are impossible to answer without *live web search* , for DeepSearch model training.

 - 📝 **DeepResearch-SFT.**
-  A synthetic SFT corpus 🧾 for converting downstream search/investigation traces 🔍 of DeepSearch-enabled models into DeepResearch reports 📑 via an explicit *plan-then-write* protocol ✍️.
+  A synthetic SFT corpus for converting downstream search/investigation traces of DeepSearch-enabled models into DeepResearch reports via an explicit *plan-then-write* protocol.

 - 🏆 **Fathom-Search-4B** & **Fathom-Synthesizer-4B**
   SOTA 4B-parameter model trained to browse, extract, verify and reason over live web content acheiving SOTA Deep search benchmarks.